-(1) If the members resolve to dissolve the charity the trustees will remain in office as charity trustees and be responsible for winding up the affairs of the charity in accordance with this clause.
+- (1) A resolution to dissolve the charity shall require the assent of not less than three quarters of the members present and voting at a general meeting.
+If the members so resolve, the trustees will remain in office as charity trustees and be responsible for winding up the affairs of the charity in accordance with this clause. - (2) The trustees must collect in all the assets of the charity and must pay or make provision for all the liabilities of the charity. - (3) The trustees must apply any remaining property or money: - (a) directly for the object; - (b) by transfer to any other University of the Third Age ('u3a') or u3as or The Trust or charities for purposes the same as, or similar to, the charity; - (c) in such other manner as the Charity Commission for England and Wales ('the Commission') may approve in writing in advance.

-- (2) The trustees must collect in all the assets of the charity and must pay or make provision for all the liabilities of the charity. - (3) The trustees must apply any remaining property or money: - (a) directly for the object; - (b) by transfer to any other University of the Third Age ('u3a') or u3as or The Trust or charities for purposes the same as, or similar to, the charity; - (c) in such other manner as the Charity Commission for England and Wales ('the Commission') may approve in writing in advance. - (4) The members may pass a resolution before or at the same time as the resolution to dissolve the charity specifying the manner in which the trustees are to apply the remaining property or assets of the charity and the trustees must comply with the resolution if it is consistent with paragraphs (a) - (c) inclusive in sub-clause (3) above. - (5) In no circumstances shall the net assets of the charity be paid to or distributed among the members of the charity. - (6) The trustees must notify both the Commission and The Trust promptly that the charity has been dissolved.
+- (4) The members may pass a resolution before or at the same time as the resolution to dissolve the charity specifying the manner in which the trustees are to apply the remaining property or assets of the charity and the trustees must comply with the resolution if it is consistent with paragraphs (a) (c) inclusive in sub-clause (3) above. - (5) In no circumstances shall the net assets of the charity be paid to or distributed among the members of the charity. - (6) The trustees must notify both the Commission and The Trust promptly that the charity has been dissolved.
 If the trustees are obliged to send the charity's accounts to the Commission for the accounting period which ended before its dissolution, they must send the Commission the charity's final accounts. - (7) The charity cannot continue to include the words or phrase University of the Third Age or u3a or any other similar configuration of words in its title or elsewhere if it ceases to be a member of The Trust.